rerdakos/artificial_life/README.md

 ## Frog Body Plan

+Below is the body plan for our randomized creature.
+As you can see below, the torso has 4 node locations where joints can be placed, which lead to a first limb which each also has a node for another joint and second limb.
+When the body generates, we loop over these node locations and there is a random choice to either place a limb or skip to the next node.
+This random choice is done for both limbs, so we get some creatures with no limb, 1 limb or 2 limbs at each of the nodes.
+Each of these links have randomly generated sizes and random sensor placement/colors.

 ![alt text](https://github.com/rerdakos/artificial_life/blob/3d_snake/image.jpg?raw=true)

+### The rest is the same as last Assignment
 ### Random number of links
 This is done simply by setting a variable to be random.randint(1, 9), which chooses a random number between 1 and 9 for the number of links we want in our chain.